auth0/docs/articles/libraries/lock/v10/customization.md

 #### sso {Boolean}

- When Lock is initialized it will make a request to obtain SSO data.
-If the `sso` option is set to `true`, the data is fetched and a cookie is set after a successful login.
+ When Lock is initialized it will make a request to obtain SSO data if this flag is set to true.
+The Auth0 SSO session (cookie) will be created regardless of this option if SSO is enabled for you client.

 ::: panel-warning Multifactor authentication
 Failing to set this to true will result in multifactor authentication not working correctly.